 Ortigia is charming and very picturesque.
-It’s also the town where the Ortigia Cosmetics and Perfume brand was created.
+Enjoy lunch on your own during free strolling time.
+This is where the Ortigia Cosmetics and Perfume brand was created.
 They are quite literally bottling and packaging the scents and aromas of Sicily.
 We’ll visit the Ortigia studio for the chance to see and smell these wonderful and unique fragrances.
 The packaging is to die for www.ortigiasicilia.com

 Dinner will be in Siracusa in the historic ‘old town’ this evening.

 After another fresh and delicious breakfast in our hotel, we’ll check out and travel west towards Agrigento.
 Here, we’ll find an exceptional group of classical temples built on Italy’s south coast by the Greeks in the 5th century BC.
 These temples have been standing for 2,500 years!
 The temple site is now a UNESCO world heritage site.
 It’s possible to wander amongst the temples which are surrounded by a verdant green park.
 The park is home to a unique species of goat known as ‘Capra Girgentana’ who have curly horns and clearly thrive in this beautiful and historic environment.